anna-filou/anna-filou.github.io/reading.md

   read: now
   pages:
   my-notes: ''
+- title: Call Me by Your Name
+  cover: "/assets/books/call-me-by-your-name.jpg"
+  author: André Aciman
+  pages: 256
+  read: '2021'
+  my-notes: |
+    Despite being a quick read, this book is full of insights on human psychology and advice that one would have to spend years collecting.
+My feelings are a bit mixed but overall I think it’s shifted my perspective and that I’ve gained something valuable.

+    ♥️

 ---
 I intend to use this page as a way to keep track of the books I read, in a way that makes sense to me.
 If it helps you discover a book you’d like to read too, that’d be awesome.